SIGAME v3: Gas Fragmentation in Post-processing of Cosmological Simulations for More Accurate Infrared Line Emission Modeling: Discussion

-We have only shown results for the present framework using one type of simulation, namely the \arepo suite of M51 realizations.
-We also examined an \arepo simulation of the central molecular zone \citep{sormani2020}, but found no significant change from the PDFs extracted and shown in Figure\,\ref{fig:AREPO_PDFs}.
-However, choosing a completely different galaxy simulation technique \citep[e.g.\ models run with adaptive mesh refinement codes such as \ramses, \enzo, or \athena][]{teyssier2002,bryan2014,kim2017} might return different PDFs, the effect of which we have not studied.
-Instead, we have focused on making the current version of \sigame flexible and publicly available so that the user can include any high resolution simulation for the gas fragmentation if they so desire.
+Another caveat associated with the approximations used for the \arepo-M51 simulations is a tendency for the clouds to be too long-lived, which might in turn yield too little SFR for a given surface density.
+Of relevance to \sigame, this could mean that we are overestimating the number of clouds (i.e. dense gas mass fraction in the PDF) for a given SFR volume density.
+However, choosing a completely different galaxy simulation technique \citep[e.g.\ models run with adaptive mesh refinement codes such as \ramses, \enzo, or \athena---][]{teyssier2002,bryan2014,kim2017} might return different PDFs, the effect of which we have not studied.
+Instead, we have focused on making the current version of \sigame flexible and publicly available so that the user can include any high-resolution simulation for the gas fragmentation if they so desire.